Taiwan’s President Lai Ching-te in Hawaii: A stopover that speaks volumes - Local News 8

 Lai’s trip, including his quietly significant Hawaii stop, highlights Taiwan’s ongoing fight for recognition and sovereignty as a frontline democracy confronting authoritarian pressure.

-“No single person can save Taiwan,” Yotaka said.
+“No single person can save Taiwan,” Kolas said.
 “Only a strong alliance of democracies can make a difference.”

 As Beijing ups the pressure and the global power balance shifts, Taiwan’s future depends on its ability to adapt, innovate, and rally allies.
 Lai’s journey across the Pacific is an attempt to do just that – a calculated move in a long, high-stakes geopolitical game.